-Therapy Management
+2. Therapy Management

-The overall management of the therapeutic department is the responsibility of the Head of HEART and Therapy, whose task is to lead and coordinate the work of the therapists as a whole, supporting and guiding the work of its component parts to ensure a consistently high quality, specialist therapeutic service.
+The overall management of the Therapy Department is the responsibility of the Head of HEART and Therapy, whose task is to lead and co-ordinate the work of the therapists as a whole, supporting and guiding the work of its component parts to ensure a consistently high quality, specialist therapeutic service.
 By acting as a liaison between therapists, SMT, other members of staff, and external agencies (e.g. CAMHS, Local Authorities) this ensures that therapeutic insights can be more widely understood and applied consistently for the benefit of the individual student.

 As well as ongoing informal meetings and formal supervision, the multi-disciplinary therapy team meet every week to discuss concerns, provide feedback, and share information on individual student's therapeutic needs.
-Therapists keep records on SIMS, including attendance and engagement, and basic details of sessions; they also contribute to Annual Reviews if appropriate by submitting a written report.
-The Head of HEART and Therapy always attends parents evening and can feed back any information to/from therapists; however, parents/carers are able to have direct telephone/email contact if they so wish.
+Therapists keep records, including attendance and engagement, and basic details of sessions; they also contribute to Annual Reviews if appropriate by submitting a written report.
+The Head of HEART and Therapy always attends Parent Evenings and can feedback any information to/from therapists; however, parents/carers are able to have direct telephone/email contact if they wish.

-All referrals for psychological therapy are channelled through the Head of HEART and Therapy who will then allocate the student to the most appropriate therapist depending on the individual's needs and availability of therapists.
-However, therapists reserve the right to make a clinical judgement as to whether a student is capable of engaging in therapy at any time; they also reserve the right to terminate therapy when they feel appropriate.
-For Occupational and Speech and Language Therapy, the therapists reserve the right to take a student off their case-load if they feel there is no longer a need for direct input.
+All referrals for psychological therapy are directed through the Head of HEART and Therapy.
+Following a multi-disciplinary discussion, the teamallocate the student to the most appropriate therapist, depending on the individual's needs and availability of therapists.
+However, therapists reserve the right to make a clinical judgement as to whether a student is ready and capable of engaging in therapy at any time; they also reserve the right to terminate therapy when they feel appropriate.
+For Occupational and Speech and Language Therapy, the therapists reserve the right to take a student off their caseload if they feel there is no longer a need for direct input.
 Many EHCPs are very out of date and still specify requirements which are no longer age appropriate.
-When this happens, our Review Coordinator, SENCo, and relevant Head of School are advised so that parents and Local Authorities are made aware.
+When this happens, our Review Co-Ordinator, SENCo, and relevant Head of School are advised so that parents and Local Authorities are made aware.

 Whilst therapists will endeavour to see a student soon after referral, there may be a waiting list at times; because of this, it should be noted that therapists cannot keep slots open if the student consistently refuses to engage for 6 weeks, and a re-referral will need to be made if required.
-However, before this, every effort will be made to engage with the young person, and therapists will be in ongoing communication with Pastoral Leads/tutors/boarding staff and parents/carers if appropriate to discuss strategies and alternative ways of trying to engage with the young person.
-It will also be discussed at the student's annual review so the local authority is aware.
-Therapy is not open-ended and provision and progress is reviewed at the end of each term.
+However, before this, every effort will be made to engage with the young person, and therapists will be in ongoing communication with Pastoral Leads/Tutors/and parents/carers if appropriate to discuss strategies and alternative ways of trying to engage with the young person.
+It will also be discussed at the student's Annual Review so the local authority is aware.
+Therapy is not openended, and provision and progress is reviewed at the end of each term.

-The psychological therapy team works as an adjunct to external mental health providers and, where appropriate, therapists will liaise with external mental health providers.
-It is important to note, however, that they are not a substitute for CAMHS, and because of limited resources they may not be able to meet the needs of extreme cases.
-All therapists are aware of the school's lone worker risk assessment and guidance, and other relevant safeguarding policies.
+The psychological Therapy Team works as an adjunct to external mental health providers and, where appropriate, therapists will liaise with external mental health providers.
+It is important to note, however, that they are not a substitute for CAMHS, and some presentations and difficulties are not appropriate to 'treat' in school.
+All therapists are aware of the school's Lone Worker Risk Assessment and Guidance, and other relevant safeguarding policies.